molloy-lab/TREE-QMC/README.md

         -w f: none fast
               Refines polytomies arbitrarily so faster algorithm can be used [(-r|--support_range) <min> <max>]
-        Specifies the minimum and maximum branch support values For probability or likelihood support, use: -s 0 1 (default) For bootstrap support, use: -s 0 100
+        Specifies minimum and maximum branch support value (*required* when using -w s and -w h flags)
+        + For probability or likelihood support, use: -s 0 1
+        + For bootstrap support, use: -s 0 100
-        For local bayesian support, use: -s 0.333 1 (abayes is recommended) [(-c|--contract) <threshold>]
+        + For local Bayesian support, use: -s 0.333 1 (abayes is recommended) [(-c|--contract) <threshold>]
         Run unweighted TREE-QMC after contracting internal branches with support less than <threshold>